 Here are six things O’Shea suggests you suss out about granola before you dip your spoon in:

 1. Check the sugar.
 Granola can be loaded with sugar.
 But instead of high-fructose corn syrup, which you might be scanning the label for, it goes by healthier-sounding names, O’Shea says.
 “Evaporated cane juice, molasses, brown rice syrup, oat syrup solids—those are all sugar sources.”
-She advises you aim for 8 grams of sugar per serving or less.
+She advises you aim for 8 grams per serving or less.

 4. Trim the fat.
 “A lot of granolas contain heart-healthy unsaturated fats from nuts and omega-3s from seeds,” O’Shea says.
 “But even they can still add up.”
-Look for granolas that have between 2 and 3 grams of fat per quarter cup serving.
+Look for granolas that have between 2 and 3 grams of fat per 1/4-cup serving.
 For example, Kind Healthy Grain Vanilla Blueberry Clusters with Flax Seeds has 3 grams.